 Since 2009, we have been working in close collaboration with shea traders as well as with women’s groups to help improve their lives and livelihoods, and to ensure good business practices throughout the supply chain.

 Two parallel supply chains

 AAK has been sourcing shea kernels from West Africa for more than 60 years.
 We use two different supply chains.
 In the traditional supply chain, we purchase shea from suppliers and local partners.
 In the Kolo Nafaso supply chain, we source directly from the women who collect and process shea kernels.
-Today, we engage more than 320,000 women in the Kolo Nafaso program, contributing to poverty alleviation and women empowerment.
+Today, we engage almost 300,000 women in the Kolo Nafaso program, contributing to poverty alleviation and women empowerment.